rust-lang/nomicon/src/vec/vec-into-iter.md

         let cap = self.cap;
         let len = self.len;

-        // Make sure not to drop Vec since that will free the buffer mem::forget(self);
+        // Make sure not to drop Vec since that would free the buffer mem::forget(self);

         unsafe {